QuantumChemistryGroup/thermochemistry/README.md

 1) translational partition function: *ideal gas*
 2) rotational partition function: *rigid rotor* or *hindered rotor*
 3) vibrational parition function: *hramonic oscillator* or *msRRHO approach of S. Grimme (DOI: 10.1002/chem.201200497)*

-..
+## Prerequisites
+1) Linux operational system
+2) Python 3
+3) Numpy (if not installed, please install it with the following command: pip3 install numpy) ..
 > [!IMPORTANT]
 > **When using this code please cite the following publication:**